SpikyCherry/DSA3101_group9/README.md

 ## 🔄 Project Workflow

 1. **Data Collection**
-   - Two real-world datasets from Kaggle are used.
+   - Three real-world datasets from Kaggle are used.
    - Synthetic data is generated to augment the dataset where necessary.

 2. **Preprocessing**